yasuomaidana/Self-Driving-Cars/Introduction to Self-Driving Cars/Lateral Control/Introduction to Lateral Vehicle Control/Introduction to Lateral Vehicle Control.md

-# Intrductin t Lateral Vehicle Cntrl
+# Introduction to Lateral Vehicle Control

-## Lateral Cntrl Design
+## Lateral Control Design

-Lateral cntrl fr an autmbile
+Lateral control for an automobile

-* Define errr relative t desired path
+* Define error relative to desired path
-* Select a cntrl law that drives errrs t zer and satisfies input cnstraints
+* Select a control law that drives errors to zero and satisfies input cnstraints
-* Add dynamic cnsideratins t manage frces and mments acting n vehicle
+* Add dynamic considerations to manage forces and moments acting on vehicle

 ## The reference path